huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

 <Tip>

-Here we pass a `revision=refs/pr/5`, because the `safetensors` variant of this model is currently in a pull request.
+Here we pass a `revision=refs/pr/5` because the `safetensors` variant of this model is currently in a pull request.
 We also recommend sharing a volume with the Docker container (`volume=$PWD/data`) to avoid downloading weights every run.

 </Tip>

-Once you have deployed a model you can use the `embed` endpoint by sending requests:
+Once you have deployed a model, you can use the `embed` endpoint by sending requests:

 ```bash
 curl 127.0.0.1:8080/embed \